Ryan Estabrooks's Posts

 Eric Rohmer’s Six Moral Tales

 Yes, I have a pretty wide range of taste in entertainment

 OH MY GOD THAT WAS SO AMAZING I AM SO SPEECHLESS AHHHHHH over 4 years ago

 I’ve only seen “Solaris” and from the sound of it, need to add “Stalker” to my list soon

 Yeah I remember reading about the whole “Godson” thing.
 I’m sure that was way out of Melville’s control, he doesn’t seem like the type to do something like that.
 So far it’s still my favorite Melville film.
 I liked Army of Shadows a lot but it seemed a bit drawn out and lacked the instant punch of Le Samourai that continued on for the whole movie.
 Honestly, I think my 2nd favorite Melville film would be Le Doulos.

 I should also mention how awesome Alain Delon is in this movie.
 He reminds me of a French version of Steve McQueen.
 He has decent acting chops but his facial expressions and just overall coolness is something you will never be able to match with a different actor.

 Marq – Rewatch the movie but do it on a Saturday evening when its gloomy outside and raining a lot.
 Then turn off all of the lights and watch the movie (and make sure nobody is there to interupt you)

-Movie T-Shirts about 4 years ago
+Movie T-Shirts over 4 years ago

 I really wish Criterion would start making their own t-shirts based off of the movies they release.
 They have such good graphic design artists doing the artwork, it just makes sense to have them take some of those designs and turn them into tshirts.
 Cha-ching!
 Win-win for everybody.
 I would be the first to buy a “Sweet Movie” shirt